MacKals/Node/README.md

 The code in this repository is made to provide a flexible solution for connecting sensors to a [LoRa based sensor node](https://github.com/UBCecohydro/AgWaterMon_CAD).
 The code is developed around the Teensy 3.5 microcontroller development board.

+to configure the system, you need to place two configuration files on a micro SD card that you insert into the Teensy.
+This SD card will also function as buffering for when the node cannot establish connection with a LoRaWAN station.

+## Supported Sensor Communication Protocols
+- SDI-12 (max 12)
+- Analog single ended (max 12)
+- Flow sensors (max 12)
+- PWM sensors (max 12)
+- Analog differential (max 2, lacks software support)
+- UART (2 headers, lacks software support)

+All single wire interfaces can be connected and used with any of the three pin terminal blocks.
+A config file can be used to set limits for analog sensors etc.

+## An overview of the codebase
 - Launch the Node.ino file in the Arduino IDE to compile the library.
 - The class EcoNode is launched as the top level system manager, performing scheduling and coordinating the funcitonality of the system.
 Functionality is encapsulated in subclasses in the following manner:
     - `EcoRadio` interfaces with the LoRa module and LoRaWAN communication protocol.
+    - `EcoGPS` interfaces with the U-Blox GPS module.
     - `EcoSD` interfaces with the file system on the SD card.
 This includes buffering, storage and retrival of dropped packets and reading config information.
     - `EcoSensor` initializes Sensor subclasses and handles collecting data from all initialized instances.
         - `Sensor` is a virtual class that is used as a superclass for sensor classes that have the machinery for connecting to various sensor types.
 The instance of a `Sensor` subclass will be initialized for each of the sensors connected to the system, and through their shared inheritance, all the different subclasses can be placed in a common vector in the EcoSensor class and interfaced with in the same way.
 Each Sensor subclass must inplement the two functions `readDataToString()` and `sensorPresent()`.